-If a pupil is unfit to participate in a full PE lesson, they are still expected to bring, and change into, PE kit.
-However, a note from their parent / guardian will still allow them to participate in an appropriate role, be it as coach, scorer, umpire / referee or in peer evaluation.
-Pupils will only be excused participation in lessons for significant and reasonable, medical or personal situations such as a broken limb, genuine illness, which will require written authority from parents / carers.
+Pupils are expected to bring PE kit to every lesson.
+If a pupil is unfit to participate in a PE lesson they are still expected to bring and change into, PE kit.
+However a note from their parent/guardian will allow them to participate in an appropriate role, be it as coach, scorer, umpire/referee or peer evaluation.
+The only occasions on which pupils will be excused participation in lessons are situations such as a pupil in plaster with a broken limb.